Directed by James A Contner

 - Storming the Castle: Buffy says they should take the fight to City Hall.
 Wesley thinks that's too risky, but Giles agrees with her, and suggests finding out what the Mayor's up to.

-- Villain Has a Point: The Mayor offers up some "fatherly advice" about Buffy and Angel's relationship, and the prognosis isn't good.
-He talks about his own wife, whom he married in 1903, senile and angry at him for remaining young.Wilkins: Well, I wish you kids the best, I really do.
+- Villain Has a Point: The Mayor provides frank and accurate advice on why Buffy and Angel's relationship is doomed to fail, opening up about his own experiences of a MayflyDecember Romance (his wife ended up old and bitter and cursed him with her last breath) — while he's trying to kill the both of them.
+Even more remarkably, not only is this point also made to Angel by Joyce Summers, but Angel accepts that the Mayor was right.Wilkins: Well, I wish you kids the best, I really do.
 But if you dont mind a bit of fatherly advice, I well, gosh, I dont see much of a future for you two.
 I dont sense a lasting relationship, and not just because I plan to kill the both of you— You two have a bumpy road ahead.

 - Volleying Insults: Xander and Cordelia.
 Lampshaded by Buffy, who reminds them to breathe between insults.